 ASO for Education apps in India

-India is one of the largest, fastest-growing education-app markets, and the intersection of "education" and "India" has a distinctive shape.
-It’s Android-first and price-sensitive, English is widely used in listings while Hindi and regional languages unlock depth, and there’s enormous demand around competitive-exam and skills preparation.
-Layered on top, if you target children you inherit the kids-privacy rules.
+India is one of the largest, fastest-growing education-app markets, and education there has a distinctive shape.
+It’s Android-first and price-sensitive, English is widely used in listings while Hindi and regional languages add depth, and there’s enormous demand around competitive-exam and skills preparation.
+On top of that, if you target children you inherit the kids-privacy rules.
 Win by prioritizing Google Play, making the right English-vs-regional call, and speaking to the exam-prep and value expectations Indian learners bring.

-- India is a large, fast-growing, Android-first education market — prioritize Google Play and its indexed fields.
+- India is a large, fast-growing, Android-first education market, so prioritize Google Play and its indexed fields.

-- English is widely used and understood in Indian listings, so an English base often works, while Hindi and regional languages unlock additional reach and depth.
+- English is widely used and understood in Indian listings, so an English base often works, while Hindi and regional languages add reach and depth.

-- There’s enormous demand around competitive-exam and skills preparation — terms like exam names, "spoken English", and "coding for kids" are high-intent.
+- There’s enormous demand around competitive-exam and skills preparation, so terms like exam names, "spoken English", and "coding for kids" are high-intent.

-- India is intensely price-sensitive — clear value framing and local pricing convert alongside the keywords.
+- India is intensely price-sensitive, so clear value framing and local pricing convert alongside the keywords.

 - If you target children, Apple’s Kids-Category rules and COPPA-style children’s-privacy requirements apply (no third-party ads/analytics, parental gates).